tracyhenry/Kyrix/README.md

 ## Embedding into your favourite web app
 Kyrix offers [APIs](https://github.com/tracyhenry/Kyrix/wiki/Web-Embedding) to integrate a kyrix application into a web application.
 There's no limit on what you can imagine: complex coordinated views, programmatic pan/zoom control, cross filtering...

+## Contributing to Kyrix
+We welcome contributions!
+Please let us know about your change beforehand if it is big.
+Also, see [contributing guidelines](https://github.com/tracyhenry/Kyrix/wiki/How-to-Contribute).

+Kyrix is maintained by a group of researchers at [MIT's data system group](http://dsg.csail.mit.edu/).
+The system is not possible without the contribution from the following people:

+## Disclaimer
+The current repo contains research-quality code, and is intended for demo purposes.
+The code should not be used for large-scale secure serving.
+Currently, `v1.0.0-beta` only supports data up to 10~100 millions of data points.
+We plan to release a distributed version of Kyrix in the future.

 ## More information
 * [Quick-start Tutorial](https://github.com/tracyhenry/Kyrix/wiki/Tutorial)
 * [API Reference](https://github.com/tracyhenry/Kyrix/wiki/API-Reference)